 The completed system may or may not include a surface lining product enclosing any insulation material from any adjacent occupied space.
-If a surface lining is not included, then the foamed plastics or combustible insulating materials when tested alone shall achieve a Group Number of 3, otherwise a surface lining is also required such that the completed system achieves a Group Number of 3.
-This paragraph applies to foamed plastics building materials whether exposed to view from the occupied space or enclosed.
+If a surface lining is not included, then the foamed plastics or combustible insulating materials when tested alone shall achieve a Group Number of 3 (see Appendix A of C/VM2), otherwise a surface lining is also required such that the completed system achieves a Group Number of 3.